-Pass a BCR to become an Interested FN

-Interested First Nation:

-Has formally expressed an interest in the education jurisdiction initiative through a First Nation resolution.

-If Interested FN submits second BCR to Canada

-Committed First Nation:

-Has received or formally requested an offer from Canada respecting a Canada-First Nation Education Jurisdiction Agreement.

-When a CFN accepts an offer

-Accepted Offer First Nation:

-Has accepted an offer from Canada but has not yet completed ratification process.

-When AOFN ratification vote is successful

-Ratified First Nation:

-Has successfully ratified a Canada-First Nation Education Jurisdiction Agreement and law-making protocol.

-When OIC comes into effect (after RFN has signed Agreement)

-Participating First Nation:

-Their name has been added to the schedule of the Federal Act by an Order in Council (OIC).
+Pass a BCR to Interested First Nation (IFN): become an IFN Has formally expressed an interest in the education jurisdiction initiative through a First Nation resolution.
+If IFN submits second BCR to Canada Committed First Nation (CFN): Has received or formally requested an offer from Canada respecting a Canada-First Nation Education Jurisdiction Agreement.
+When a CFN accepts an offer Accepted Offer First Nation (AOFN): Has accepted an offer from Canada but has not yet completed ratification process.
+When AOFN ratification vote is successful Ratified First Nation (RFN): Has successfully ratified a Canada-First Nation Education Jurisdiction Agreement and law-making protocol.
+When OIC comes into effect (after RFN has signed Agreement) Participating First Nation: Their name has been added to the schedule of the Federal Act by an Order in Council (OIC).